 Nanosys Questions the Future of Micro RGB LED Displays

-Published on May 10, 2026 | Translated from Spanish
+Published on May 14, 2026 | Translated from Spanish

 At Display Week, two 85-inch televisions pit mini-LED with quantum dots against RGB LED backlighting, showing color distortion.

-The technical problem of color crosstalk in RGB LED 🧐
+The Technical Problem of Color Crosstalk in RGB LED 🧐

 In theory, RGB LED backlighting promises more saturated and brighter colors.
 However, in practice, the light emitted by each diode does not stay contained within its designated area.
 By illuminating nearby pixels, an unwanted mixing of colors occurs that degrades color accuracy.
-Nanosys argues that its superior quantum dot (SQD) technology avoids this effect, offering finer and more uniform control over the white light generated by mini-LEDs.
+Nanosys claims that its superior quantum dot (SQD) technology avoids this effect, offering finer and more uniform control over the white light generated by mini-LEDs.

 The theory was nice, but the light escaped 😅